11. Downloading CAM standalone

 11.1.
 Downloading the CAM standalone code

-Also for scientific studies, it is much better to use a released version of CESM and not do a CAM standalone checkout.
-These directions are provided for users who are collaborating on CAM development.
+The fully coupled model can not be run from a CAM standalone tag.
+These tags can only be used to run F, Q, or P compsets.
+The entire CESM model should be used (see downloading CESM) for other compsets.
+Also for scientific studies it is strongly advised to use a released version of CESM and not use a CAM standalone checkout.
+The directions in this section are provided for users who are collaborating on CAM development.

 CAM development tags are available through CAM’s github repository.